cseshubhamsinghal/titanic-data-analysis/README.md

-# titanic-data-analysis
+# Titanic-data-analysis

-perform exploratory data analysis on the titanic data and understand which features would be useful for the predictions of dependent variable.
+Perform Exploratory Data Analysis on the Titanic data and understand which features would be useful for the prediction of dependent variable.